 An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.

-UNESCO: An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development
+UNESCO: he active contribution of the poorest and most of our societies is fully supported, which does require necessarily as their starting point a rights-based approach to development

-ISOC: An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.
+ISOC: An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that strives to achieve piece and sustainable development.

-Access: An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.
+Access: An information society that has the interests of the all poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.

-Russian Federation: An society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.
+Russian Federation: An information and knowledge based society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an society that takes as its starting point a rights-based approach to development.

-IFIP: An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.
+IFIP: An information society that has the interests of the poorest and most marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.

-UNESCO:
+UNESCO: There is full respect for cultural and linguistic diversity, and that everyone has the right to express themselves, to create and disseminate their work in the language of their choice.

 That youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs should remain a cross-cutting priority for bridging the digital divide, reinforced by accountability.

-UNESCO: That youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs should remain a cross-cutting priority for bridging the digital divide, reinforced by accountability.
+UNESCO: Youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities to access information and knowledge provided by ICTs should remain a cross-cutting priority for bridging the digital and knowledge divides, [reinforced by accountability. ]

-ISOC: That youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs should remain a cross-cutting priority for bridging the digital divide, reinforced by accountability.
+ISOC: An information society where youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs.

-Access: That youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs should remain a cross-cutting priority for bridging the digital divide, reinforced by accountability.
+Access: That youth, women, the poor, indigenous people, persons with disabilities benefit, and other marginalized communities from the opportunities provided by ICTs should remain a cross-cutting priority for bridging the digital divide, reinforced by accountability.

 CDT: Redundant with following bullet and unclear - what accountability mechanisms?